kdeldycke/click-extra/docs/config.md

 # Configuration loader

-The configuration loader fetch values according the following precedence:
-`CLI parameters > Configuration file > Environment variables > Defaults`.
-The parameter will take the first value set in that chain.

 The structure of the configuration file is automatically derived from the parameters of the CLI and their types.
 There is no need to manually produce a configuration data structure to mirror the CLI.